cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to submit a form to report a product with some problem, whatever authorized or not.
+- User should be able to submit a form to report a product with some problem, whether authorized or not.

 Implementation:

 - Use can submit a report data to the database to report a product.
-- The link to the report form are in the product_detail page.
+- The link to the report form is on the product_detail page.

 <br>